defaziogiancarlo/lustre-migration/lfs-migration-testing-plan/testing-plan-terse.md

 400 items/sec sustained performance.
 Performance levels off at 32 total processes, and doesn't really improve much up to the max of 256 tested.

-## Plan for second test
-For the most part I intend to repeat the first test, but in a more thorough and systematic way.
-The overall plan is still to make a tree, then migrate it.
-My intent is to split it into 3 phases:
-- create the trees
-- migrate the tree
-- analyze the data generated during the migration

-### create the trees
-The tree can be created using `mdtest`.
-`mdtest` has most of the options I care about, and the exact creation command can be saved in the meta-data of the test to make it easy to repeat tests.

-The only major shortcoming with `mdtest` is that it's difficult to set different striping and directory striping to the trees it creates.
-This can be overcome by pre-creating directories, setting their striping and directory striping, and then having `mdtest` create trees within these directories so that each tree inherits these setting from its respective parent directory.

-### migrate the tree
-The migration is done in parallel by many processes, each running `lfs-migrate` on one of the directories mentioned above.
-This allows parallelism on the client side, and also the ability to do various (from,to) combinations of MDTs and OSTs.

-Data needs to be collected during the run.
-Process 0 will write the data for the whole run, and each process will write its own performance data.
-This will generate 1 file per processes, and 1 more for the run-wide data.

-#### data to collect per test run
-- start time
-- end time
-- the lfs-migrate command
-- where the output data is written
-- total items migrated
-- the mdtest command and the striping/dirstriping
-- slurm info, especially the jobid

-#### data to collect per process
-- what kind of items are migrated (files/directories)
-- migration start and stop time
-- source MDTs
-- destination MDTs
-- the lfs-migrate command

-Many tests can be run, with varying parameters

-#### parameters to vary
-- the number of processes
-- the number of nodes used
-- the kind of items that are migrated
-- how many items per process are migrated